dovry/ahk/README.md

-# ahk
+# AutoHotKey

-AutoHotKey scripts that I find or make
+AutoHotKey scripts that I find, make or modify